Converting my Grandmother's Old, Broken Phone into a Server

 pkg update -y; pkg upgrade -y; pkg install git nodejs -y; npm install pnpm@latest --global; rm -rf ~/orangesmp-website; git clone https://github.com/hamb1y/orangesmp-website.git; cd ~/orangesmp-website; pnpm install; pnpm run astro build; figlet "Server Started!"; pnpm run astro preview --host;

-However, there are a few caveats which I found out later which made this almost uselss:
+However, there are a few caveats which I found out later that made this almost useless:

-• There’s no root access, which makes everything much harder and different
+• There’s no root access, which makes everything much harder.

-• It only support arm64 linux programs.
-While it’s better than windows, many programs can’t be used because of this.
+• It only supports arm64 Linux programs.
+While it’s better than Windows, many programs can’t be used because of this.

 • !IMPORTANT! - Due to no root access, it becomes very difficult to port forward from here to the outside internet or a domain name.
 This made this phone almost entirely useless, and I had to find this out the hard way later.